 You are looking to create a safe space to read, discuss, and enjoy.
 Having multiple voices of different backgrounds is beneficial on both a literary level and a personal level.

-If you live in a neighborhood, ask your neighbors if they’d like to join.
+If you live in a neighbourhood, ask your neighbours if they’d like to join.
 If you live in an apartment building, connect with other tenants.
 You can even create book clubs within your profession, school, and college.
 There are a ton of options for you to make a book club from.

 Some people will say no, that’s perfectly fine.
 You want people who will be as invested as you.
 Don’t be afraid of a bit of rejection standing in your way of creating a book club.